ORIGINAL ISSUE 1/1/2019

 18. BATCH APPROVAL BY CUSTOMER

-Customer or Customer’s representative shall be present on the day of production of Customer’s Product to approve the batch prior to bottling.
-If Customer decides not to be present, customer authorizes Nutrition Laboratories’ Director of Quality Control to approve the batch on Customer’s behalf.
-Customer recognizes that Nutrition Laboratories’ Director of Quality Control will use best judgement to do so, and agrees to accept such approval made on Customer’s behalf.
+Customer or its authorized representative shall be present on the day of production to approve the batch prior to bottling.
+If Customer elects not to attend, Customer authorizes Nutrition Laboratories’ Director of Quality Control to approve the batch on Customer’s behalf, and agrees to accept such approval.

 19. QUALITY ASSURANCE

-Nutrition Laboratories will monitor the production and packaging of Products in accordance with its quality assurance procedures, detailed in its Current Good Manufacturing Practices manual.
-A microbial analysis and Certificate of Analysis of each batch is Included in Nutrition Laboratories’ fee.
+Nutrition Laboratories shall monitor production and packaging in accordance with its Quality Assurance procedures.
+A microbial analysis and Certificate of Analysis for each batch are included in the co‑packing fee.

 20. LOT NUMBER AND EXPIRATION DATE

-Nutrition Laboratories shall assign to each production batch a lot number and Best-By Expiration Date based on the product’s Process Authority letter and/or stability studies.
-This information will be printed on each bottle.
-Alternatively, bottles can be coded with a manufacturing date.
+Each production batch shall be assigned a lot number and Best‑By expiration date based on the Process Authority Letter and/or stability data.
+Alternatively, Products may be coded with a manufacturing date, as agreed.

 21. PRODUCT HOLD